honeycombio/honeycomb-opentelemetry-node/DEVELOPING.md

 ## Example Applications

 - [Hello World](packages/opentelemetry-node/examples/hello-world/) is a simple javascript application.
 It has a readme for example development.

+To run the example from the root directory, run `npm run example-node`.

 ## Recommended Plugins for VSCode